OpenSecuritySummit/oss2018/content/participant-remote/Arushit-Mudgal.md

 status          :
 sessions        :
     - A seat at the table
-    - Thinking in Graphs
-    - Crossing the river by feeling the stones
-    - Adding Privacy by Design in Secure Application Development
+    - Security Quiz Night (Mon)
     - Create a Slack bot in Python
-    - Security Quiz Night (Mon)
+    - Lessons learned from public bug bounties programmes
     - Running CTF Games with OWASP Juice Shop
-    - Lessons learned from public bug bounties programmes
+    - Thinking in Graph
     - Securing GitHub Integrations
+    - Crossing the river by feeling the stones
     - Web Application Honeypot
+    - Adding Privacy by Design in Secure Application Development

 notes           :
 ---